-For all entering or returning students beginning fall 1986.
+Foreign Language For all entering or returning students beginning fall 1986 or later, or who transfer to UCSB in fall 1989 or later.

 - The completion in high school of the third year of a foreign language with at least a B - .

 - 2. A foreign language CEEB score of 600.

 - 3. An Advanced Placement score of 3.

-- The completion in college of foreign language, quarter course 3 or semester course 2.
+- 4. The completion in college of foreign language, quarter course 3 or semester course 2.

 - 5. Pass a placement examination at UCSB.

-Bachelor of Science Degree

-Biopsychology - Must complete

-Areas A, B, C, and Area E or F. All

-other B.S.
-Degrees - Must complete

-Areas A, B, D, and Area E or F.
+Bachelor of Science Degree Biopsychology-Must complete Areas A, B, C, and Area E or F. All other B.S.
+Degrees-Must complete Areas A, B, D, and Area E or F.

-Bachelor of Music and Bachelor of Fine Arts

-Must complete Areas A, B, Cl, C2, Area D or E, and Areas F2A and F2B.
+Bachelor of Music and Bachelor of Fine Arts Must complete Areas A, B, Cl, C2, Area D or E, and Areas F2A and F2B.

-American History and Institutions Requirement

-Requirement may be satisfied in one of the following ways:
+American History and Institutions Requirement Requirement may be satisfied in one of the following ways:

-- Satisfactory completion at an accredited college or university of any two transferable courses in American History.
+- I. Satisfactory completion at an accredited college or university of any two transferable courses in American History.
 Courses used to fulfill AHI requirements may also apply to General Education requirements and major requirements. - Passing a non-credit exam in this subject offered by the UCSB Departments of History and Political Science the first week of each quarter. - 3.
 Achieve a score of 3 or higher on the CEEB Advanced Placement Exam in American History.